pythonlover02/Proton-Sarek/README.md

 6. Restart and thats it!!!
 Enjoy :P

 ## GPU-List
-This List still very much work in progress, if you know about a GPU that have Vulkan 1.1+ support that its not listed here pls write a gmail at pythonloverv2@gmail.com with the gpu name and the source.
+This List still very much work in progress, if you know about a GPU that have Vulkan 1.1+ support but less than 1.3, that its not listed here pls write a gmail at pythonloverv2@gmail.com with the gpu name and the source.
 And thank you!!

 ## Nvidia
 GeForce 700 Series: